 Q. What is the difference between a Federal Direct subsidized and unsubsidized student loan?

 A Federal Direct subsidized student loan is interest free while you are enrolled in school at least half time.
 You also have a six month grace period once you graduate or stop attending school, before you begin repaying the loan, note: interest will accrue during your grace period.
 The Federal Direct unsubsidized student loan begins to accrue interest at the time the loan is disbursed.
 Unless you make the quarterly interest payments, the interest will capitalize which will cause your loan payments to be larger once you begin to repay your loan.
-For more information, refer to the Federal Student Guide.
+For more information, refer to the Federal Student Aid website.

 Q. I just got married.
 Can I change my application?

 Yes, you are allowed to change your marital status from single to married.
 The deadline for this is April 1st of the currently enrolled academic year.
 If you have questions concerning this rule, please feel free to contact the DSU Financial Aid office.
 You will be required to submit some required documentation.